-You can use your American Express Card, Discover/Novus, VISA, or MasterCard to pay the amount you owe on your 2008 New York State personal income tax return, or to make tax year 2009 quarterly estimated income tax payments.
+You can use your American Express Card, Discover/Novus, VISA, or MasterCard to pay the amount you owe on your 2009 New York State personal income tax return, or to make tax year 2010 quarterly estimated income tax payments.

-For more information on the credit card program, access the Online Tax Center on the Tax Department Web site (www.nystax.gov) or refer to the instructions of the tax form you are using.
+For more information on the credit card program, access Online Services on the Tax Department Web site or refer to the instructions of the tax form you are using.